Kiran7007/Interview-Preparation/docs/android.md

 ---

+## When do memory leaks happen in Android?

+The most common memory leak occurs when an Activity or Fragment is referenced by a longer-lived object.

+Common causes:

+- Activity/Fragment Context stored inside a Singleton (use Application Context instead)
+- Fragment ViewBinding not cleared in `onDestroyView()`
+- Inner classes or anonymous listeners holding Activity references
+- Listeners registered but never unregistered
+- Delayed Handlers or Runnables capturing Activity
+- Coroutines launched in GlobalScope instead of lifecycle-aware scopes

+Prevention

+- Use `applicationContext` for singletons.
+- Set `binding = null` in `onDestroyView()`.
+- Register/unregister listeners in matching lifecycle callbacks.
+- Use `lifecycleScope` and `viewModelScope`.
+- Avoid `GlobalScope`.
+- Detect leaks using LeakCanary and Android Studio Memory Profiler.

+---

 ## How do you load large bitmaps?
 - Decode images close to display size.
 - Use an image library with caching.